andrewwhitehouse/writing/12-tdd-in-python.md

     return [nums[0], nums[1]]
 ```

-The nested 'ifs' are starting th become more difficult to reason about so it makes sense to use the max function to figure out the correct ordering.
+The nested 'ifs' are starting to become more difficult to reason about so it makes sense to use the max function to figure out the correct ordering.

+I started to use the max function in both elements of the returned value.
+But on running the test I realised this wouldn't work.
+We're returning a two-element array and the first element is the maximum of nums[1] and nums[2].
+If nums[2] is larger, then the second element should be nums[1]; if nums[1] is greater then the second element is the larger of nums[2] and nums[0].
+As it's written, the code doesn't reflect that dependency between the elements.

 New failing test ...